A rumor states that the Talking Angela app spies on children by asks personal questions. Today we'll take a look at this rumor a little more closely.

 Application might automatically send anonymized and obfuscated data log files to us that contain detailed data on your usage of the Application (e.g. data log files containing chat history, where (i) such history cannot be attributed to any individual person; and (ii) any personal details (e.g. personal names, addresses, numbers, places, etc.) are obfuscated / deleted).
 Such data log files are used solely for the purpose of analysis, development and improvement of individual functions within the Application with the aim to make the Application more appealing to users.
 Such data log files do not enable us to identify any individuals directly.
 Any such collection of data log files shall be clearly disclosed within the description of the Application on the market and an implied but informed consent shall be deemed to be given to us by downloading and using the Application.

-This is another example of an uninformed rumor with no basis in fact.
+Talking Angela does not spy on those who use it.
 There is nothing about the Talking Angela app that sets it apart from the countless other apps on the market.